All Episodes

 I don't believe he had a fair trial.

-Look, there's a lot of things that we've got to think about here.
+There's a lot of things that we've got to think about here.

-I do think there is a need for more training, because the two things that I believe convicted Derek Chauvin was the nine and a half minute tape, the nine-minute 29-second tape.
+I do think there is a need for more training because the two things that I believe convicted Derek Chauvin was the nine and a half minute tape, the nine minute, 29 second tape, the police chief testifying this is absolutely not what we train, how we train our officers.

 Please, sir, I can't breathe.

-Please he's being polite.
+Please, he's being polite.

 He wasn't resisting at that point in any way.